lemire/FastPFor/README.md

 It builds under both clang++ 3.2 (LLVM 3.2) and GCC 4.7.
 The code was tested under Linux and MacOS.

+Other compilers (e.g., Intel and Microsoft) are NOT supported right now: please help us make the code more portable.

 ## Hardware Requirements

-Your processor should support SSSE3.
+To fully use the library, your processor should support SSSE3.
 This includes almost every Intel or AMD processor sold after 2006.
+(Note: the key schemes require merely SSE2.)

 Some specific binaries will only run if your processor supports SSE4.1.
+They have been purely used for specific tests however.

 ## Building with CMake